Azure/Vision-AI-DevKit-Pages/docs/_docs/airlift.md

 - Click on the `AIVisionDevKitGetStartedModule`  name, then click `Module Identity Twin`.
 - Update the zip file with the URL you saved earlier to *"ModelZipUrl": ""*, then click `Save`.

-After a few minutes, your device should now be running your custom model!
+After a few seconds, your device should now be running your custom model!
+If it doesn't try editing the module twin again and save (press for example space and backspace and save)

 ### Test your new model